UCL/ucl_software_carpentry/installation/install.md

 # UCL ![Software Carpentry logo](http://software-carpentry.org/img/software-carpentry-banner.png "Software Carpentry logo") Bootcamp Thursday 26th and Friday 27th September, 2013: Installation Instructions #

-This document contains instructions for installation of the packages we'll be using during the Software Carpentry Workshop on the 26th and 27th September, 2013
+This document contains instructions for installation of the packages we'll be using during the Software Carpentry Workshop on the 26th and 27th September, 2013, and for the C++ course.

+Carpentry trainees should complete all the below instructions.
+C++ course attendees are recommended to complete all the below instructions, but can skip the Pythin instructions if they have problems.

-For the session on programming, we'll be using the language *Python* and in particular version 2.7.
+For the software carpentry session on programming, we'll be using the language *Python* and in particular version 2.7.
 We will use the *Enthought Canopy* python distribution which contains a good collection of the most common *Python* modules as well as *IPython* (an improved *Python* interpreter) and the IPython notebook (a useful web-based user interface that allows you to create documents that combine text and *Python* code, executable with the same browser window).